 Gathering the materials was relatively easy.
 I nipped to my local garden centre where they were selling Christmas trees and asked if I could get some off-cuts for a craft I was doing.
 The man was super nice (and acted like he’d heard it a million times before so I was clearly not the first person to ask) and directed me to a big pile of offcuts and told me to help myself (they were free!).
 I used about 3 large-ish branches of pine for this.
 I purchased the flowers at my local florist.

 Here’s what you’ll need to create your Christmas centrepiece:

 Off cuts of pine

 4 large white chrysanthemums

 2 stems hypericum (you can find these at a florist or use faux ones*)

-This is so easy to do and really just involves filling your wreath to about 75% with the pine stems and then filling in with your flowers and berries using a floral oasis.
 I have been so encouraged by how this came out, I’m looking forward to trying it again sometime, perhaps with flowers and greenery in Spring or even my own homemade wreath next Christmas.